openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/01-intro-to-the-operator-sdk.md

 7. Running the operator to test your code against the Kubernetes cluster.
 8. Using the SDK CLI to build and generate the operator Deployment manifests.

-The example operator you will be creating implements a common pattern of operators which you saw in action with the `etcd` operator.
+The example operator you will be creating implements a common pattern of operators.
 That is, the creation and management of a set of pods, and scaling the number of pods.